-Tulip Shell, Fasciolaria Tulipa
+Tulip Shell, Fasciolaria tulipa

 Tulip Shell, Fasciolaria tulipa.
 Shell collected offshore at Bimini Island, Bahamas.
 April 1998.
 Size: 9.2 cm (3.6 inches) x 4.5 cm (1.7 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins Utah.

 Phylogeny: The Tulip Shell, Fasciolaria tulipa (Linnaeus, 1758), is a member of the Fasciolariidae Family of Conch Shells, Horse, Spindle, and Tulip Shells.
 The genus Fasciolaria is one of sixty-eight genera in this family, and there are twenty-one species in this genus.
-They are also known as the True Tulip.
+They are also known as the True Tulip Shell.

 Description: Tulip Shells are spindle shaped and consist of nine rounded whorls.
 They have a smooth surface, except for very fine growth lines.
 The aperture is large and elongate, with folds on the column.
 The siphon canal is widely open and moderately long.
 The outer lip of the aperture is thin, with fine denticles on inner edge.
 Their operculum is thick and heavy.
 Tulip Shells vary in color from cream to grayish to light brown to reddish orange, all with irregular blotches of darker brown, white, or cream.
 Brown spiral lines run the length of the shell.
 The interior is cream to orange colored.
 The living animal is red or black, with white spots.
-Tulip Shells reach reach a maximum of 25 cm (10 inches) in length.
+Tulip Shells reach a maximum of 25 cm (10 inches) in length.

 Synonyms: Murex tulipa and Neptunea laevigata